Azure Blob Storage

 Create a new Remote Server in your Files.com site using the Azure Blob Storage server type.

-Once Azure Blob Storage has been added as a Remote Server, you can integrate it with Files.com as either a Remote Server Mount or Remote Server Sync.
+Once Azure Blob Storage is added as a Remote Server, you can integrate it with Files.com as either a Remote Server Mount or Sync.

 Authentication Information

-Unlike Amazon S3, Azure Blob container names are not globally unique, so we need to know the Account and Container name in order to connect to your Blob storage.
-Files.com can authenticate to Azure Blob Storage using Access Key or Shared Access Signature (SAS) token.
+Azure Blob container names are not globally unique, so the Account and Container name are both required to connect to your Blob storage.
+Files.com authenticates to Azure Blob Storage using an Access Key or a Shared Access Signature (SAS) Token.

 The following items are required for connecting Files.com to Azure Blob Storage: